fenix15100/JsonApiServer/README.md

         $ curl -H'Content-Type: application/vnd.api+json' -H'Accept: application/vnd.api+json' http://localhost:8080/course/

 You can also load some pre-configured Schools and Courses using `DummyData.sql` in `Database`

+For Actions more complex see de especification JSON API 1.0 [Here](http://jsonapi.org/format/)